fluorumlabs/async-manager/README.md

 addBeforeLeaveListener(event -> ui.setPollingInterval(-1));
 ```
 See how easy our 4 line snippet turns to 10 line monster?
 And what if we have
 several of those worker threads?
+Moreover, even if we have push enabled, something
+should terminate threads when it's result is not needed anymore (i.e. user has left the view).

-Wander no more, there is an easy solution: **Async Manager**.
-It's really easy to use:
+But wander no more, there is an easy solution: **Async Manager**.
+It is really easy to use:
 ```java
 AsyncManager.register(this, asyncTask -> {
     SomeData result = doHeavyLifting();